 While there is no universal approach to implementing a TQM framework, many businesses use the following eight principles.
 These are evergreen principles that can be applied to any industry and are incorporated in more modern management techniques.

 The TQM framework acknowledges that the customer is the final determiner of whether company processes are sufficiently high quality.
 If the customer is not satisfied, then the company must refocus its efforts on understanding consumer needs and expectations on a deeper level.

 2. Employee engagement

-Engaged employees are empowered employees who are not fearful of their jobs.
+Engaged employees are empowered employees who are not fearful of losing their jobs.
 As a result, they have the confidence and experience to suggest and implement continuous improvement across many systems.